Before Your Flight

 I’ve got a fever, and the only prescription…

 A good way to tell the difference between the two is that a voltage converter is bulky and a bit heavy.
 It needs to change the voltage of an incoming electric current.
 A plug adapter is light and small.
-It only needs to have holes that fit an American plug and a European plug.
+It only needs to have holes that fit an American/Canadian plug and a European plug.
 I have purchased a voltage converter for $15 at Wal-Mart, and I have purchased a plug adapter for $10 at Best Buy.
 It is a minimal difference in cost.

 *Many modern devices have sophisticated capacitors that can regulate the incoming voltage.
 Things like your laptop charger and phone charger have a built-in block that regulates the voltage.
 You can charge these devices with the wrong voltage.
 It just charges slower in my experience.
 Considering the minimal cost difference between a voltage converter and plug adapter, it is worth it to use the voltage converter.

-Large and bulky. (after discovering jamón)
+Large and bulky converter. (after discovering jamón)

-Small and light. (before discovering jamón)
+Small and light adapter. (before discovering jamón)

 Souvenir: The first day at school is usually a type of introduction and show & tell.
-Bring something with you that is culturally American and that has a personal story behind it.
+Bring something with you that is cultural and that has a personal story behind it.
 I brought a Michigan State University hat that my father won instead of a cash prize for a halftime competition.

 Show off your culture and background